Kennethicus/vending-machine-/README.md

  - Handles scenarios where the bill is 0 and the owed amount is 0.
  - Handles scenarios where the bill is greater than 0 and equal to the owed amount.
  - Handles scenarios where the bill is less than the owed amount.
+ - Handles scenarios owed amount must be between 0 and 1000.

 ## Specific Versions of Dependencies